Yom Kippur & 2 Samuel: When David Goes Too Far

 kavod (כָּווֹד) = splendor, magnificence, weightiness.
 (When kavod refers to God, it is usually translated as “glory” or “presence”.)

 Everyone can see the cloud on top of the tent roof, just as everyone can see the pillar of cloud and fire during the Israelites’ journeys.
-But even Moses cannot enter the Tent of Meeting when it is filled with the kavod of God—which might look, to human eyes, like either cloud or fire.
+But even Moses cannot enter the Tent of Meeting when it is filled with the kavod of God—looked, to human eyes, like either cloud or fire.

 The cloud above the tent remains until God gives the signal to strike camp and journey on by lifting the cloud and restoring the guiding pillar of cloud and fire.
 The kavod inside the tent shrinks or disappears at some point while the tent is still pitched at Mount Sinai, before Moses takes Aaron inside in the portion Shemini.